HappyShield/happyshield.github.io/readme.md

 1. Create Pull Request
 2. Add any helpful description along with your Pull Request to explain to others what you have added or changed to the text.

+Auri will review and approve the pull request, and then merge these into the main repository, where they should be rendered on the live website within 3-5 minutes.